solkimicreb/book_of_algorand/README.md

 }
 ```

+You can learn more about Algorand Standard Asset creation from the [related docs page](https://developer.algorand.org/docs/get-details/asa/).

 ## Writing the story

 Users can contribute by sending a story coin transaction with a note back to the treasury.
 These transaction notes are retrieved and concatenated in a cronological order to form the current story.

 The blockchain itself is not optimally searchable, it requires an indexer which feeds each block in real-time into an indexed database.
 Algorand provides a basic indexer which is sufficient for our simple task.
 We have to query all transactions which:

+- sends coin ASAs.
 - sends funds to the treasury address.
-- sends coin ASAs.
-- sends at least on of the ASA.
+- sends at least one of the ASA.
 - has a note.

 ```js